leabs/astro-tailwind-flowbite-template/README.md

 **Also note:** you'll need to add the page to `src/data/site.json` in the `pages` array for the page to show up in the navigation.
 Or don't, it's your site.
 Maybe you don't want / need the new page in the nav.

+## Component Library

+I'm using the Flowbite component library, which is a Tailwind CSS.
+You can find components [here](https://flowbite.com/docs/components/accordion/).
+If you'd like to add components simply add them to the `src/components` directory and import them into your page.

 ## Site Logo

 Replace the image in `assets/logo.png` with your own logo.
 If it's not square, you'll need to adjust the `width` and `height` in `components/Nav.astro` file line 55.